 Diet and exercise are unquestionably the foundation for building muscle mass and strength.
 But, to truly maximize your athletic performance and potential optimizing your nutrient intake is essential.
-Supplements are meant to be supplemental after all, and with the right ones, you can truly maximize your results.
-We often get asked, what are the best supplements to build muscle mass and strength?
-So, we’ve compiled a list of the best ones to give you the best results.
+Supplements are meant to be supplemental after all, and with the right ones, you can truly maximize your results and build more strength.
+But, with some many supplements to choose from, what are the best supplements to build muscle mass and strength?

 Whey Protein Isolate tops the list when it comes to the best supplements to gain muscle mass and strength.
 Whey protein isolate is a highly purified form of Whey Protein, which is rich in Branched-Chain Amino Acids (BCAAs) Leucine, Isoleucine, and Valine, which are essential to help build, rebuild, and repair muscle mass.

 Supplementing with Whey Protein Isolate stimulates protein synthesis (muscle building) and minimizes proteolysis (muscle breakdown), which are the two biological processes that are essential to building muscle mass and strength.
 What makes whey protein isolate one of the best supplements for building muscle is the absorption rate.
 Whey protein isolate digests faster than other forms of protein, meaning that vital nutrients are delivered faster to your muscle tissues, stimulating muscle protein synthesis [R].